chadblack/2023SPORT/docs/assignments.md

 Students will write a final essay based on a prompt provided by the professor, and due during the final exam period.
 This essay will need citations, and will challenge the student to synthesize the course as a whole.

+!!! tip "Use All Those Well-Made Notes"
+    If you follow [[resources/an approach to making notes|recommendations]] on making notes this semester, you will find this final essay much easier to write at a much higher level.
+The hard work of synthesizing information into new knowledge, and then communicating it months later, is much easier with notes.

-### Self-Evaluation.
+### Self-Evaluation and Engagement.
 (15%)

-Students will write a self-evaluation at the end of the semester evaluating their own participation and performance.
+Students will write a self-evaluation at the end of the semester evaluating their own engagement with the class.
+What does engagement include?
+Engaging with the class and its materials can take many forms, including but not limited to:

+- **Preparation:** you've read the material before coming to class.
+- **Focus:** you've avoided distractions in class.
+- **Presence:** you've actively participated in small-group and full-class discussions.
+- **Inquiry:** you've asked questions in and out of class on things you don't understand, or that you're curious about.
+- **Specificity:** you've used specific ideas from the readings and discussions.
+- **Connection:** you've made connections between readings and discussions, and across weeks during the semester.^[Thanks to [Mark Sample](https://twitter.com/samplereality/status/1564016056208949249) and [Shawn Graham](https://shawngraham.github.io/hist1900/2.Assessment/Assessment/#engagement)for helping reframe my sense of "participation."]

 Students must keep track of each class they miss during the course of the semester for this evaluation.

+!!! warning "Keep Track of Your Attendance"
+    For your self-evaluation, you will need to list each class meeting that you missed by date.
+Please keep track of them.
+Better yet, don't miss class.
+If you do have to miss class, give me a quick email heads up.